Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/2-cognitive services.md

 ## Train and test the model ##

-Now it's time to train the model using the images that you tagged and uploaded in the previous exercise.
-After training the mode, you will test it to determine how adept it is at identifying Arctic wildlife in photos.
+Now it's time to train the model using the images that you tagged and uploaded.
+After training the model, you will test it to determine how adept it is at identifying Arctic wildlife in photos.
 Once trained, a model can be refined by uploading additional tagged images and retraining it.

 1. Click the **Train** button at the top of the page to train the model.
 When prompted to choose a training type, select **Quick Training**.